cecilialee/cecilialee.github.io/_posts/2017-12-05-intro-to-r-programming.md

 ## Basics of R Programming

-Finally, with all the set-ups, you can write our first piece of R script.
+Finally, with all the set-ups, you can write your first piece of R script.
 The following paragraphs introduce you to the basics of R programming.

 A quick tip before going: all lines after the symbol `#` will be treated as a comment and will not be rendered in the output.